itlwas/bfi/README.md

 [![License](https://img.shields.io/badge/license-Unlicense-blue.svg)](https://unlicense.org/)
 [![Release](https://img.shields.io/badge/release-v1.0-orange.svg)](https://github.com/itlwas/bfi/releases)

-A lightweight, efficient, and feature-rich Brainfuck interpreter implemented in C. BFI aims to provide a robust platform for executing Brainfuck code with optimal performance while maintaining memory efficiency.
-This interpreter is designed for both educational purposes and practical use, offering developers a reliable tool to experiment with esoteric programming concepts through the minimalist but Turing-complete Brainfuck language.
+A lightweight, efficient, and feature-rich Brainfuck interpreter implemented in C. BFI provides a robust platform for executing Brainfuck code with optimal performance while maintaining memory efficiency.
+This modular interpreter is designed for both educational purposes and practical use, offering developers a reliable tool to experiment with esoteric programming concepts through the minimalist but Turing-complete Brainfuck language.

 ## Table of Contents